Sydney’s new rainbow crossing at Taylor Square has been officially launched ahead of the 2019 Sydney Gay and Lesbian Mardi Gras.

 “We believe this may also be the first rainbow crossing in the world that has been painted in a curving rainbow shape.”

-“The 78ers in Australia put up with brutal treatment during the first Sydney Mardi Gras, and the rainbow flag has come to represent the LGBTIQ community’s struggles for liberation, survival and equality,” she said.
+“The 78ers in Australia put up with brutal treatment during the first Sydney Mardi Gras,” she said.

 View this post on Instagram